hendecahedron/taraxacum/README.md

 Speed - this implementation isn't slow but it's not optimised either

-Symbolic implementation - the problem with floats is you get tiny elements as a result of non-cancellations which I currently filter out but a symbolic version would deal with this.
+Symbolic implementation - the problem with floats is you get tiny elements as a result of near-cancellations which I currently filter out but a symbolic version would deal with this.
 I have tried using rationals instead but they're much slower.

 Tests - I know I should add some tests.
 I'm using this for my other projects so it gets tested by being used but it ought really to have some tests nonetheless.